c-blake/batch/README.md

 with `nokalsr=1` on the kernel command line to get the module inserted.

 At present, I would not recommend deploying this on a system with untrusted user code.
-The deny list is obviously incomplete and hasn't been vetted for security implications or interactions with syscall auditing.
+The deny list hasn't been vetted for security implications or interactions with syscall auditing.
 It seemed worth sharing/getting feedback upon.